The Myths Encompassing Taking Aspartame During

 Some people with epilepsy have claimed that aspartame triggers their seizures.
 Additionally, certain have speculated that aspartame could be a cause of their children’s epilepsy.
 However, both the Epilepsy Foundation of America and Epilepsy Institute of New York have announced that there is no link between aspartame and epilepsy in children or adults.

 Before believing anything you read about aspartame on the internet, verify if the article cites legitimate scientific resources.
 Aspartame is an artificial sweetener that is used in many food and drinks.
 Despite being generally recognized as safe by the FDA, there are many myths about aspartame and its potential risks, especially during pregnancy.
-Don’t worry about aspartame unless you have phenylketonuria (PKU), a rare genetic disorder that makes it hard for your body to break down phenylalanine, an amino acid in aspartame.
+Don’t worry about aspartame unless you have phenylketonuria (PKU), a rare genetic that makes it hard for your body to break down phenylalanine, an amino acid in aspartame.
 If you have PKU, you should avoid aspartame and other foods and drinks that contain phenylalanine.

 Previous Article